kakkarja/BP/README.md

 These apps were built-up with Pyinstaller, so that it can run on .exe file (stand-alone).~~ The old one has been deleted.
 But the code still retain in code_py folder.**

 # BP (Blessing Project) built-up with Tkinter and pyinstaller (.exe file).
+## NEW: Translation function (English to Indonesia only).
+### :email:Please contact kakkarja.github@gmail.com, if you want to request more translation:gem:

 **This is made with GUI from Tkinter(BP.msi).
 The console module is removed.
 Please try it and enjoy it.
 Thank You.**